Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 would be in a situation where its growth would become both uncontrollable and irreversible.

-improving humanity, it could choose to make decisions that seem counterintuitive, or that we
+humanity, it could choose to make decisions that seem counterintuitive, or that we simply couldn't

 A godlike-superintelligence would have no problem accessing every bit of information ever

-onto the internet, and from this wealth of knowledge, could sufficiently create an infinite number
+uploaded onto the internet, and from this wealth of knowledge, could sufficiently create an

 As the AI wouldn't be able to directly affect those who didn't contribute to it before it comes

-would be capable of doing to a person once it inevitably comes into existence, or from making
+of what it would be capable of doing to a person once it inevitably comes into existence, or from

 As for the punishment itself, in order to affect the most number of people and ensure its creation